clough42/electronic-leadscrew/README.md

+## Added multistart threads (see below)
+To function this adds one extra step to the shoulder operation to select the number of starts.
 ## Added thread to shoulder, custom thread pitches and angular position of spindle.
 Allows the threading to shoulder (with retraction to start of thread without requiring the spindle to be rotated).
 Allows the setting of custom thread pitches from 0.01mm to 9.99mm.